 1912 - 1991

-Richard Gibson, a versatile musician with many interests, chaired the music department at Canadian Union College, now Canadian University College, for eight years, from 1956 to 1964.
-A singer, he also played the piano, violin, clarinet, and percussion instruments.
+Richard A. Gibson, a versatile musician with many interests, chaired the music department at Canadian Union College, now Burman University, for eight years, from 1956 to 1964.
+He then served in the Christian Braille Foundation and as a pastor in the Central Union.

-Gibson was able to stabilize the music program during his eight years of leadership, creating a renaissance for music and a high level of participation in his choirs and band.
-A popular teacher, he became known as CaUC's "Music Man," a name likely inspired by the title of a popular 1962 film.
+He was able to stabilize the music program during his eight years of leadership, creating a renaissance for music and a high level of participation in his choirs and band.
+A popular teacher, he became known as CUC's "Music Man," a name likely inspired by the title of a popular 1962 film.

 Gibson energized the music program at the college, drawing not only on his musical talents but his skills as a builder as well.
-He was an experienced builder and he used those skills as he arrived on campus to improve the music facilities in the administration building.
-In 1957, at the time of the school's 50th anniversary, he also worked with the alumni to help them realize their project for that anniversary, the renovation of the laundry building into a new home for the music department.
+He used those skills as he arrived on campus to improve the music facilities in the administration building.
+In 1957, at the time of the school's 50th anniversary, he also worked with alumni to help them realize their project for that anniversary, the renovation of the laundry building into a new home for the music department.